thachnguyen/mitopore_workflow/README.md

 # mitopore_workflow
-The local version of mitopore contain analysing functions Mitopore Term and Conditions
+The local version of mitopore contain analysing functions.

+Mitopore Term and Conditions
 Mitopore is made available for free to academic researchers under this limited license for non-commercial use.
 If you plan to use the Mitopore for-profit, you will need to purchase a license.
 Please contact thach.nguyen@iuf-duesseldorf.de for more information.